 The mission of the Antioch University New England Multicultural Center has four elements:

 - To develop products and functions, such as multicultural training workshops, panel presentations, and colloquia; mentoring and tutoring outreach to language minority adults and children in school and community ESL programs; conversation services to individuals with disabilities and senior citizens; multicultural assessment consultation; quantitative and qualitative assessment tools; web-based resources on multicultural test titles; multicultural topics in psychology; multicultural awareness exercises; a multicultural syllabus archive; and organizing multiethnic potluck gatherings.

 - To educate and consult with students, trainees, professionals, educators, and other providers and consumers of multicultural services so as to promote social justice.

-- To document through systematic research, the most competent, useful, and reliable ways of providing multicultural services and assessment with solid empirical support.
+- To document through systematic research the most competent, useful, and reliable ways of providing multicultural services and assessment with solid evidence-based support.

 - To promote and advance student and community organizations, such as the Support Group for Ethnic and Racial Diversity of the Clinical Psychology program, Keene ESOL Community Education Program, Community Strategies of New Hampshire, and the Newcomers Group of the Keene area.